Financial Remedy Proceedings

 They must also provide confirmation that they have attended a Mediation Information and Assessment Meeting (MIAM) or provide details of any exemption they are seeking to this requirement.
 If they fail to do so, the court is unlikely to issue the proceedings.

-The remaining document for filing at the FA is the Costs Estimate (FORM H).
-This can be filed at court on the day of the FA.
-But if a party is seeking a costs order from their opponent, then they must file and serve a Costs Schedule at least 24 hours before the FA hearing.
+1 day before First Appointment Each party to file and serve Form H – But if a party is seeking a costs order from their opponent, then they must file and serve a Costs Schedule at least 24 hours before the FA hearing.

 The court will then list the matter for a Financial Dispute Resolution hearing, unless there is the need for a further directions hearing, any interim application to be determined, or can also send the parties to some form of Alternative Dispute Resolution (ADR) such as mediation or arbitration.
 Alternatively, the court may jump straight to a Final Hearing if appropriate.